gwpantazes/fullstackopen-course/part2/2a Rendering a collection, modules/2a exercises.md

 - [x] Application must work for N parts a course has.
 Make sure application works if you add or remove parts of a course.

+# 2.2: Course contents step7
+- [x] Show the sum of the exercises of the course.